OutSystems/cloud-connector/README.md

 ### Firewall setup

-`outsystemscc` requires only outbound access to the internet.
+`outsystemscc` requires only outbound access to the internet in the private network it is running.

-The outbound internet connectivity (via a NAT Gateway, for example) can be restricted by a firewall.
+Outbound internet connectivity (via a NAT Gateway, for example) can be restricted by a firewall.
 For a Layer 7 firewall, you should allowlist outbound connections to the built-in domain (for example `<customername>.outsystems.app`) and any custom domains configured for the stage (for example `www.example.com`).
-For a Layer 4 firewall, you must open firewall rules to all [CloudFront IP](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html) ranges for port 443.
+For a Layer 4 firewall, you must open firewall rules to all [CloudFront IP ranges](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html) for port 443.

-If the private network requires outbound traffic to be routed through a proxy, you should specify that with the `--proxy` option.
+If the network requires outbound traffic to be routed through a proxy, you specify that using the `--proxy` option.

-There may be a dedicated person or team at your organization responsible for administering the organization's firewall and proxy setup.
+There may be a dedicated person or team at your organization responsible for administering the network firewalls.
 If so, you may want to contact them for help with the process.

 ## Usage

 The examples below use the binary command, `outsystemscc`.
 If you are using Docker, replace the command with `docker run --rm -it outsystems/outsystemscc`.

-After you've successfully activated the Secure Gateway for a stage in the Project Neo Portal, you see the following screen:
+After you successfully activate the Secure Gateway for a stage in the Project Neo Portal, you see the following screen:

 ![Secure gateways in Portal](images/secure-gateways-pl.png "Secure gateways in Portal")

-You use the **Token** and **Address** to form the `outsystemscc` command to be executed.
+You use the **Token** and **Address** to form the `outsystemscc` command to be run.
 For example:

     outsystemscc \
       --header "token: N2YwMDIxZTEtNGUzNS1jNzgzLTRkYjAtYjE2YzRkZGVmNjcy" \